 PRICING NOTICE: Updated Fastmarkets holiday pricing schedule for 2020

-The Fastmarkets holiday pricing schedule has been updated to reflect a change in the UK public holiday calendar.
+The Fastmarkets holiday pricing schedule has been updated to reflect the official announcement of public holidays in China for 2020.

-The UK government has changed the date of the Early May bank holiday in 2020 to Friday May 8 to mark the 75th anniversary of VE Day.
-This will affect the publication of some Fastmarkets prices, which have been noted in the holiday pricing schedule 2019-2020.

 Please click on the image below to view the updated Fastmarkets holiday pricing schedule for base metals, minors, ores & alloys and industrial minerals, and ferrous prices for 2019 and 2020.